Boston Terriers Australia

 Vaccinations are up to date, pups are micro chipped and I change chip details over to buyers within two weeks of delivery

 A thorough vet check is done at desexing time and any problem is noted and buyers advised of same.

 The fee you pay to join wait list or to hold a puppy is part of the full cost not extra.

-If your puppy is to fly or go by road from Brisbane on to you, full payment must be made at least a week prior to delivery, I do not hound people for money but if it not in, pup will not be on his flight ! if you are picking your puppy up you MUST pay CASH on delivery.
+If your puppy is to fly or go by road from Brisbane on to you, full payment must be made at least a week prior to delivery, I do not hound people for money but if it's not in, pup will not be going ! if you are picking your puppy up you MUST pay CASH on delivery.